morpheus65535/tesla_preheat/README.md

 ## Usage

 You must provide a valid anti-captcha.com APIKEY to solve the reCaptcha implemented by Tesla.
+You should bind a volume to store the cached token outside the container.

 Here are some example snippets to help you get started creating a container.